-At 1998’s King of the Ring pay-per-view, WWE legends The Undertaker and Mankind faced each other inside Hell in a Cell in what has since been dubbed one of best (and most memed) matches in wrestling history.
+At 1998’s King of the Ring pay-per-view, WWE legends The Undertaker and Mankind faced each other inside Hell in a Cell in what has since been dubbed one of the best (and most memed) matches in wrestling history.
 Every wrestling fan knows about this contest.
-The moment you mention both The Undertaker and Mankind simultaneously, without even finishing the sentence minds have already traveled back to June 28, 1998.
-This past Friday (at the time of this writing) was the 21st anniversary of this iconic match.
+The moment you mention both The Undertaker and Mankind simultaneously, without even finishing the sentence, minds have already traveled back to June 28, 1998.
 It’s strange to ponder this, but this legendary match wasn’t even originally planned!

 "Why not have The Undertaker and Mankind one more time in the confines of this monstrous cage and have this epic fucking match?"